Our unique analysis of the bills Thomas sponsored and cosponsored provides insight into his position in the Senate.

 From Jan 1995 to May 2007, Thomas missed 110 of 4,337 roll call votes, which is 2.5%.
-This is worse than the median of 2.2% among the lifetime records of senators serving in May 2007.
+This is on par with the median of 2.2% among the lifetime records of senators serving in May 2007.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.